entelognathus/stem-tetrapod-phylogeny/Phylogeny of Early Tetrapodomorpha_Character List.md

 > Lu *et al*.
 (2012) coded the course of ethmoid commissure: middle portion through median rostral (0); sutural course (1); through bone center of premaxilla (2)

+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 117. Direction of anterior pit-line on parietal shield: antero-posterior, reaching or almost reaching parietal-postparietal border (0); essentially transverse, anterior or almost anterior to pineal foramen/eminence (1)

 > Zhu *et al*.
 (2017), Character 117; Cloutier *et al*.
 (2020), Character 117; Simões and Pierce (2021), Character 102; Clement *et al*.
 (2021), Character 117; Lu *et al*.
 (2012), Character 178; Choo *et al*.
 (2024), Character 117
+> - The coding of *Thursius* is "0"
+> - The coding of ZJYosteo is "0"

 118. Middle and posterior pit-lines on postparietal: posteriorly situated (0); mesially situated (1)

 > Zhu *et al*.
 (2017), Character 118; Cloutier *et al*.
 (2020), Character 118; Simões and Pierce (2021), Character 103; Clement *et al*.
 (2021), Character 118; Lu *et al*.
 (2012), Character 179; Choo *et al*.
 (2024), Character 118
+> - The coding of *Thursius* is "0"
+> - The coding of ZJYosteo is "0"

 119. Course of supraorbital canal: straight (0); lyre-shaped (1)

 > Zhu *et al*.
 (2017), Character 119; Cloutier *et al*.
 (2020), Character 119; Simões and Pierce (2021), Character 104; Clement *et al*.
 (2021), Character 119; Lu *et al*.
 (2012), Character 180; Choo *et al*.
 (2024), Character 119
+> - The coding of *Thursius* is "1"
+> - The coding of ZJYosteo is "1"

 120. Posterior end of supraorbital canal: in postparietal (0); in parietal (1); in intertemporal (2)

 > Zhu *et al*.
 (2017), Character 120; Cloutier *et al*.
 (2020), Character 120; Simões and Pierce (2021), Character 105; Clement *et al*.
 (2021), Character 120; Lu *et al*.
 (2012), Character 181; Choo *et al*.
 (2024), Character 120
+> - The coding of *Thursius* is "2"
+> - The coding of ZJYosteo is "2"

 121. Contact between otic and supraorbital canals: not in contact (0); in contact (1)

 > Zhu *et al*.
 (2017), Character 121; Cloutier *et al*.
 (2020), Character 121; Simões and Pierce (2021), Character 106; Clement *et al*.
 (2021), Character 121; Lu *et al*.
 (2012), Character 183; Choo *et al*.
 (2024), Character 121
+> - The coding of *Thursius* is "1"
+> - The coding of ZJYosteo is "1"

 122. Otic (postotic) canal: runs through skull roof (0); follows edge of skull roof (1)

 > Swartz (2012), Character 129; Zhu *et al*.
 (2017), Character 122; Cloutier *et al*.
 (2020), Character 122; Simões and Pierce (2021), Character 107; Clement *et al*.
 (2021), Character 122; Lu *et al*.
 (2012), Character 184; Choo *et al*.
 (2024), Character 122
+> - The coding of *Thursius* is "0"
+> - The coding of ZJYosteo is "0"

 123. Otic (postotic) canal enters postparietal: no (0); yes (1)

 > Zhu *et al*.
 (2017), Character 123; Cloutier *et al*.
 (2020), Character 123; Simões and Pierce (2021), Character 108; Clement *et al*.
 (2021), Character 123; Lu *et al*.
 (2012), Character 185; Choo *et al*.
 (2024), Character 123
+> - The coding of *Thursius* is "0"
+> - The coding of ZJYosteo is "0"

 124. Supracleithrum and posttemporal: present (0); absent (1)

 > Swartz (2012), Character 145 (in part); Zhu *et al*.
 (2017), Character 124;Chen *et al*.
 (2018), Character 101; Cloutier *et al*.
 (2020), Character 124; Simões and Pierce (2021), Character 109; Clement *et al*.
 (2021), Character 124; Choo *et al*.
 (2024), Character 124
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 125. Curvature of dermal shoulder girdle: smoothly curving chain from cleithrum to posttemporal, paralleling the posterior margin of the skull (0); tall caudally-inclined cleithrum sloping away from the skull and forming sharp angle with anocleithrumsupracleithrum-posttemporal (if present) (1)

 > Zhu *et al*.
 (2017), Character 125; Cloutier *et al*.
 (2020), Character 125; Clement *et al*.
 (2021), Character 125; Choo *et al*.
 (2024), Character 125
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 126. Cleithral ornamentation: present (0); absent (1)

 > Daeschler *et al*.
 (2006), Character 106; Long *et al*.
 (2006), Character 72; Swartz (2012), Character 197; Zhu *et al*.
 (2017), Character 126; Chen *et al*.
 (2018), Character 88; Cloutier *et al*.
 (2020), Character 126; Simões and Pierce (2021), Character 110; Clement *et al*.
 (2021), Character 126; Lu *et al*.
 (2012), Character 197; Choo *et al*.
 (2024), Character 126
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 127. Contact margin for clavicle on cleithrum: straight or faintly convex (0); strongly concave (1)

 > Daeschler *et al*.
 (2006), Character 53; Long *et al*.
 (2006), Character 73; Swartz (2012), Character 150; Zhu *et al*.
 (2017), Character 127; Cloutier *et al*.
 (2020), Character 127; Simões and Pierce (2021), Character 111; Clement *et al*.
 (2021), Character 127; Lu *et al*.
 (2012), Character 203; Choo *et al*.
 (2024), Character 127
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 128. Ventral or lower lamina of cleithrum: extensive without or with little scapulocoracoid lateral exposure (0); reduced, with large scapulocoracoid lateral exposure (1)

 > Zhu *et al*.
 (2017), Character 128; Cloutier *et al*.
 (2020), Character 128; Clement *et al*.
 (2021), Character 128; Choo *et al*.
 (2024), Character 128
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 129. Overlap relations of cleithrum and clavicle: normal (0); rhizodontid condition (1)

 > Zhu *et al*.
 (2017), Character 129; Cloutier *et al*.
 (2020), Character 129; Clement *et al*.
 (2021), Character 129; Choo *et al*.
 (2024), Character 129
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 130. Depressed posterior flange on cleithrum: absent (0); poorly developed (1); well developed (2)

 > *ordered*; Zhu *et al*.
 (2017), Character 130; Cloutier *et al*.
 (2020), Character 130; Simões and Pierce (2021), Character 112; Clement *et al*.
 (2021), Character 130; Choo *et al*.
 (2024), Character 130
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 131. Narrow waist on cleithrum: no (0); yes (1)

 > Zhu *et al*.
 (2017), Character 131; Cloutier *et al*.
 (2020), Character 131; Simões and Pierce (2021), Character 113; Clement *et al*.
 (2021), Character 131; Choo *et al*.
 (2024), Character 131
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 132. Ventral lamina of cleithrum much broader than dorsal lamina: no (0); yes (1)

 > Zhu *et al*.
 (2017), Character 132; Cloutier *et al*.
 (2020), Character 132; Clement *et al*.
 (2021), Character 132; Choo *et al*.
 (2024), Character 132
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 133. Clavicle ascending process: clavicle has rod-like ascending process (0); clavicle lacks rod-like ascending process (1)